SAP/neonbee/README.md

 ## Description

-NeonBee abstracts most of Vert.x's low-level functionality by adding an application layer for modeling a dataflow, [data stream processing](https://en.wikipedia.org/wiki/Stream_processing) and consolidation.
-Imagine NeonBee to be a full-blown application server with [all the core capabilities](https://vertx.io/docs/vertx-core/java/) of Vert.x at hand but without you having to care about things like a boot sequence, command line parsing, configuration, monitoring, clustering, deployment, scaling, logging / log handling and much more.
+NeonBee abstracts most of Vert.x's low-level functionality by adding an application layer for modeling a dataflow, [data stream processing](https://en.wikipedia.org/wiki/Stream_processing) and for doing data consolidation, exposing everything via standardized APIs in form of interfaces called endpoints.

+Additionally NeonBee takes care of all the execution and comes bundled with a full-blown application server with [all the core capabilities](https://vertx.io/docs/vertx-core/java/) of Vert.x at hand but without you having to care about things like a boot sequence, command line parsing, configuration, monitoring, clustering, deployment, scaling, logging / log handling and much more.
 Additionally, we put a rich convenience layer for data handling on top, simplifying technical data exchange.

 To achieve this simplification, NeonBee reduces the scope of Vert.x by choosing and picking the most appropriate core and extensions components of Vert.x and providing them in a pre-configured / application server like fashion.
 For example, NeonBee comes with a default configuration of the [SLF4J](https://www.slf4j.org/) logging facade and [Logback](https://logback.qos.ch) logging backend, so you won't have to deal with choosing and configuring the logging environment in the first place.
 However, in case you decide to go with the logging setup NeonBee provides, you are still free to change.

 ### Core Components

-NeonBee features a certain set of core components, abstracting and thus simplifying the naturally broad spectrum of the underlying Vert.x framework components:
+To facilitate the true nature of NeonBee, it features a certain set of core components, abstracting and thus simplifying the naturally broad spectrum of the underlying Vert.x framework components:

 - **Server:** boot sequence (read config, deploy verticles & data models, start instance), master / slave handling, etc.
 - **Command Line:** CLI argument parsing, using [Vert.x CLI API](https://vertx.io/docs/vertx-core/java/#_vert_x_command_line_interface_api)